-iv.
 Good communication skills.

-The attention of interested Consultants is drawn to Section III, paragraphs, 3.14, 3.16, 3.17 and 3.21 to 3.24 of the World Bank’s “Procurement Regulations for IPF Borrowers” July 2016, revised November 2020 (“Procurement Regulations”), setting forth the World Bank’s policy on conflict of interest and Eligibility.
-Interested consultants will sign and send together with their Expression of Interest a declaration of availability, no conflict of interest and eligibility, in the format attached to this request for expressions of interest.
+The attention of interested Consultants is drawn to Section III, paragraphs, 3.14, 3.16, 3.17 and 3.21 to 3.24 of the World Bank’s “Procurement Regulations for IPF Borrowers” version November 2020 (“Procurement Regulations”), setting forth the World Bank’s policy on conflict of interest and Eligibility.
+Interested consultants will sign and send together with their Expression of Interest a declaration of availability, no conflict of interest and eligibility, in the format attached to this request for expressions of interest (Annex 2).

 A Consultant will be selected in accordance with the Open Competitive Selection of Individual Consultants method set out in the Procurement Regulations.